Windows 10: Everything you need to know

 What are Windows 10’s system requirements?

 Windows 10’s system requirements are liberal with the hardware, if not the software.
 You could run Windows 10 on a pretty old system (we tested this), though it wouldn’t be pretty.
+But these are still the official hardware requirements for Windows 10:

 CPU (or SoC): 1GHz or faster